paulsendavidjay/insightfl/README.md

 # RxFx

 ### Introduction
-RxFx was based on a basic [Flask](http://flask.pocoo.org/) template created specifically to help budding data scientists in the [Insight Data Science](http://insightdatascience.com/) program get their web applications off the ground quickly.
+RxFx was based on a basic [Flask](http://flask.pocoo.org/) template (insightfl) created specifically to help budding data scientists in the [Insight Data Science](http://insightdatascience.com/) program get their web applications off the ground quickly.